checkandmate1/AirplaneFetcher/README.md

 Each request will take around 15 seconds, so larger requests may take some time.

 Exits are calculated by the aircrafts first fix.
 So in cases with WHITE and DIXIE that sometimes use ELVAE, WHITE or DIXIE will not show up as the exit; rather, ELVAE will.
-However, you can make an `exit-exeptions.json` file which will be able to replace the exits.
+However, you can make an `exit-exeptions.json` file in a resources folder which will be able to replace the exits.
 An example would look like this:
 ```json
 [
     {